mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

 > Keep in mind the following when reading the above sample:
 >
 > - If you are using the modular structure, the template may be in a different
 >   location.
-Use the output from the `expressive handler:create` command to
+Use the output from the `mezzio handler:create` command to
 >   determine the exact location.
 >
 > - If you are using a different template engine, the syntax of the template